Photo by Tom Crew on Unsplash

-A lovely benefit of working in ceramics, is that it teaches you to accept and live with perpetual failure.
-And, that failure is the way you learn.
-This encourages you to always strive for more because if you are not failing you are not pushing yourself.
+One of the great benefits of being a potter is that it teaches you to accept and live with constant failure.
+And, that this is the way you learn, and so this encourages you to always strive for more because if you are not failing you are not pushing yourself.
 Failure is a good thing.
 These are two pots made on the wheel, they become a little too thin and were unable to hold their weight in the clay - both tore mid section and then quickly collapse and continuing to tear where there is stress.
 Still beautiful to me in their abstract form - I fired and glazed them as normal.

 Related tags